 Converse.
 Feel free to Reply to others’ comments, but I request that you keep it constructive, on topic, and friendly.
 (As the website admin, I can monitor comments and will not approve any comments that are nasty, negative, etc. I don’t want that energy on this website.)

-Please know that I sometimes do a fair amount of research for many of the blog posts.
-I include the sources I use as links in the footnotes because they contain a richness that I can’t include in my posts.
+Please know that I sometimes do research for some of the blog posts.
+I include the sources I use as links in the footnotes because they often contain a richness that I can’t include in my posts.
 I strongly suggest you read some of them to expand your experience of my messages.

 And last but not least, please remember: I don’t have the answers, but maybe “we” do, together.